LibreTranslate/Locomotive/README.md

 }
 ```

-Filters can be specified globally (applied to all sources) as well as per-source (applied only to the specified source).
+Filters, transforms and augmenters can be specified globally (applied to all sources) as well as per-source (applied only to the specified source).

 ## Evaluate